mvernacc/portfolio/docs/engineering_notes/filters_savgol_vs_butter.md

 The [Savitzky–Golay filter](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter) can be thought of as fitting a polynomial to successive windows of the data, but in practice it is implemented as a convolution of the signal with a pre-computed kernel (i.e. a FIR filter).
 Theoretically, the Savitzky–Golay filter does not have much to recommend it.

-Further, the parameters of the filter are specified as a window length and a polynomial order; it is [tricky](https://doi.org/10.1109/DSP-SPE.2011.5739186) to relate these to the more useful cutoff frequency.
+Further, the parameters of the filter are specified as a window length and a polynomial order.
+It is tricky to relate these to the more useful cutoff frequency; but the window length for a given cutoff frequency can be approximated using [equation 11 from this paper](https://doi.org/10.1109/DSP-SPE.2011.5739186), which I implemented in python as the [`savgol_window_length`](https://github.com/mvernacc/filters_savgol_vs_butter/blob/main/helpers.py) function.

 ## Visualize filter performance with Bode plots